-The Bi-Wize, operated by the Parents' Association, is located in the lobby.
-It stocks school supplies and is the only outlet for school gym uniforms.
-For the first week or two of school, the Bi-Wize store is open every day and will be located in the Conference Room on the 9th floor.
-After that, it is open only on Wednesday afternoons.
+The Bi-Wize, operated by the Parents' Association, is located in the lobby and stocks school supplies.
+While Bi-Wize will have extended hours in the first few weeks of school, it is generally open only on Wednesday afternoons.

 SCHOOL NURSE